[Sep 3, 2025] DO GLOBERS KNOW THEIR OWN MODEL? - FLAT EARTH [Flat Earth Dave Interviews 2]

 We live in a world of lies pushed on us by the upper levels of the world controllers.
 It's easier to lie to someone than to convince them they have been lied to especially when they are unknowingly addicted to the fear.
 If the FOUNDATION of your world belief is that you are on a spinning water globe pear rocket flying through an infinite space vacuum, then you will not know WHO you are, WHERE you are and WHAT you truly are.
 You will be lost and feel insignificant not KNOWING that you are at the center of creation rather than on a speck of dust in an ever-expanding universe.

-With that belief you can be convinced of anything.
+With that belief you can be convince of anything.
 To wake up you MUST start with the foundation of your world and from there you can see beyond the imaginary curve.

 The FLAT EARTH SUN, MOON & ZODIAC CLOCK app is the best tool for discovering flat earth and introducing it to friends and family.
 It visually shows how the sky is a perfect clock and brings you the latest google censored flat earth content.